akutschi/docs/content/documentation/Algorithms/Foundations/Closest-Pair/index.md

 [^sqrt]: In real world applications the computation of the square root is not required; the result will be the same.

 The **brute-force method** can be used to find these two points.
 Just compute the Euclidian distance between each pair of points one-by-one.
 Since this is very time consuming, we can do better with a **divide and conquer algorithm**.
-This approach is consists of a preprocessing step and the main divide and conquer step.

-The **preprocessing step** makes copies of the points and sorts them with a time complexity of %$O(n \log n)%$:
+The calculation of the **closest step** starts with the **preprocessing step** and makes copies of the points and sorts them with a time complexity of %$O(n \log n)%$:

 - A copy of the points %$P_x%$ sorted by %$x%$-coordinates.
 - A copy of the points %$P_y%$ sorted by %$y%$-coordinates.

-Now comes the **divide and conquer step** to compute the closest pair.
-In a first step %$P_x%$ will be divided into two halves %$L%$ and %$R%$, this can be implemented in %$O(n)%$ time:
+The next step computes the closest pair for each side.
+For this %$P_x%$ will be divided into two halves %$L%$ and %$R%$, this can be implemented in %$O(n)%$ time:

 - Then %$L_x%$, the first half of %$P_x%$ sorted by %$x%$-coordinate will be derived
     - Just split %$P_x%$ in half since this is already sorted